j0sephh123/scaffolder/README.md

-# Boilerplate Generator
+# Scaffolder

+## Supported stacks

+None

+## Ideas

+- all possible vite combinations from their website
+- docusaurus
+- hono?

 ## Vision

-Boilerplate Generator is a web application that allows developers to visually configure and generate project setups without memorizing complex CLI commands.
+Scaffolder is a web application that allows developers to visually configure and generate project setups without memorizing complex CLI commands.
 The tool focuses on streamlining the initial project setup process by providing an intuitive UI for selecting technologies and generating shell scripts that handle the complete setup.

 ## Core Features